 Undoubtedly, making any size change to your project will affect your budget and the length of time needed to get your project to you.
-These changes may be critical and worth affecting both the timeline and budget, or, once you’re given an answer of how these things will be affected, you may say never mind.
+These changes may be critical and worth affecting both the timeline and budget or, once you’re given an answer of how these things will be affected, you may say never mind.

 This is why it is important to leave some “wiggle room” in your budget for things like this as well as extra time in your timeline in the event of these occurrences.

 This also falls under the “perks” of the working methodology Agile, where the team works in two-week sprints, giving you updates after each milestone.
-With that, means more flexibility in making modifications to a design right away, versus using Waterfall where the entire project is done from start-to-finish without you seeing the results until the very end.
+With that, there’s more flexibility in making modifications to a design right away, versus using Waterfall where the entire project is done from start-to-finish without you seeing the results until the very end.

 Making Small Changes to Your Custom Software